 Pupil Premium Grant Introduction

 The Pupil Premium grant is additional funding given to schools so that they can support their disadvantaged pupils and close the attainment gap between them and their peers.
-The Pupil Premium grant has remained unchanged for the academic year 2017-18, with secondary schools attracting £935 per disadvantaged child (DfE website October 2017).
-Schools will also receive £1900 for each looked-after pupil, although this money will be spent in consultation with the child’s Local Authority Virtual Headteacher.
+The Pupil Premium grant has remained unchanged for the academic year 2019-20, with secondary schools attracting £935 per disadvantaged child (DfE website October 2019).

 Aims of the Pupil Premium Grant